tp8888/PowerShell/README.md

 # 💻 PowerShell Labs & Upskilling

 Welcome to my central repository for PowerShell automation and security research.
-This project documents my transition into **Cybersecurity**, focusing on leveraging PowerShell for system administration, threat hunting, and infrastructure management.
+This project documents my transition from a career in automotive technology into **Cybersecurity**, focusing on leveraging PowerShell for system administration, threat hunting, and infrastructure management.

 ## 🎯 Project Goals
 The objective of this repository is to build a library of reusable scripts and detailed "Threat-Brief" style documentation that demonstrates proficiency in: